Editorial assistant

 Send email

-Associate Professor at the Université de Bourgogne, working in the Laboratoire d'Etude de l'Apprentissage et du Développement (LEAD; Laboratory for Research on Learning and Development).
+Full Professor at the Université de Bourgogne, working in the Laboratoire d'Etude de l'Apprentissage et du Développement (LEAD; Laboratory for Research on Learning and Development).
+His main research interests are implicit learning, music learning, cognitive control, and neural networks.

 Alexander Schütz